Geezer Butler: Career

+In the summer of 1977, drummer Bill Ward visited Butler at his Worcestershire home to inform him he had been fired from Black Sabbath after a band meeting, telling him that Iommi and Osbourne questioned his commitment.
+Butler said he was "pissed off" yet relieved, and spent the following two or three weeks resting and getting healthy, not giving much thought to what he would do next.
+He then received a phone call from Ward inviting him to rehearsals which were starting the next day.
+Upon returning to the band, Butler says Iommi and Osbourne both denied any involvement in his firing, with Ward claiming he had merely been the messenger.
+He says he was never offered an explanation.
+The event changed Butler's attitude towards Black Sabbath and he was never able to completely trust his bandmates again, saying "a little bit of me died back then".
+He has said that he did not really want to return but did so only because he had nothing else going on musically.

-After Black Sabbath fired vocalist Ozzy Osbourne in 1979, Butler also briefly left the band to deal with the divorce from his first wife.
+After Black Sabbath fired Osbourne in 1979, Butler also briefly left the band to deal with the divorce from his first wife.
 The 1980 album Heaven and Hell was recorded with bassist Craig Gruber but Butler returned to the band at the last minute and re-recorded the bass parts prior to release.
 He again left the band in 1984 after touring in support of their 1983 album, Born Again, although he returned months later as the band attempted a comeback with vocalist David Donato.

 In 1988, Butler joined the backing band of his former Sabbath bandmate Osbourne to take part in the No Rest for the Wicked World Tour.
 He rejoined Black Sabbath in 1991 for the reunion of the Mob Rules line-up, but again quit the group after the Cross Purposes tour in 1994.

 In 1995 Butler again joined Osbourne's band to perform on the Ozzmosis album.
 After recording Ozzmosis, he formed G/Z/R, issuing Plastic Planet in 1995.
 His next solo album, Black Science, followed in 1997.
-Butler returned to Sabbath once more for the 1997 edition of Ozzfest, and has remained with the band since.
+Butler returned to Sabbath once more for the 1997 edition of Ozzfest, and remained with the band for the remainder of their career.
 In 2005 he released Ohmwork, his third solo album.
 In October 2006 it was announced that Butler, along with Tony Iommi, would be reforming the Dehumanizer-era Black Sabbath line-up with Vinny Appice and Ronnie James Dio, under the name Heaven & Hell to differentiate between the reunited touring band fronted by Osbourne, and the Dio-fronted version of the band.

-He rejoined Iommi and Osbourne to record 13 and toured in support of the album, which reached its conclusion in 2017.
+He rejoined Iommi and Osbourne to record 13 and toured in support of the album from 2012 to 2014.
+He and Black Sabbath later embarked on their final tour which began in January 2016, and concluded in February 2017.